Foxwoods Resort Casino: Debt default

 For years after opening in 1992, Foxwoods had a monopoly on casino gambling in the region.
 It made billions of dollars in profits.
 Shortly before the market recession of 2008, Foxwoods borrowed heavily to finance a massive expansion to include new hotel and conference facilities.
 Starting in 2009, Foxwoods defaulted on debts totaling over two billion dollars.
 As a result, in 2014 Standard & Poor's lowered Foxwoods' credit rating.
 The Mashantucket Pequot, owners of Foxwoods, have applied for and received millions of dollars in federal grants.

 Design

 Over time, the casino management achieved full build-out of the resort by hiring several design and construction entities.
 The majority of the work from 1992 to 2001 was completed by Construction Managers CR Klewin aka Klewin Building Co. and the Architect of Record was JCJ Architecture (formerly Jeter, Cook & Jepson) of Hartford, Connecticut.
 Planning and concept designs were by New England Design Inc. and Nick606 Inc. Later phases were completed by Shawmut Design & Construction, Perini Building Co., AZ Corporation, and others, with design work by Steelman Partners, HKS, Inc., and others.
 The resort managers revamped the whole resort and casino, re-branding it as "The Fox".

-Additionally, the resort's appearance inspires frequent comparisons or references to it as "Emerald City", from the film Wizard of Oz.
+The resort's appearance inspires frequent comparisons or references to it as the "Emerald City", after the city seen in the film The Wizard of Oz.